rahul-sharma-03/Time-Series-Data-Generation-using-DeepLearning/README.md

 - **Synthetic Data Generation**: The trained model is used to generate synthetic time series data.

-- **Evaluation**: The quality of the synthetic data is assessed by visually and statistically comparing it to the real data using plots and metrics like ACF and PACF plots,stationarity test.
+- **Evaluation**: The quality of the synthetic data is assessed by visually and statistically comparing it to the real data using plots and metrics like ACF and PACF plots, stationarity test.

 ---
 <h2><a class="anchor" id="results-and-visualizations"></a>Results and Visualizations</h2>